As interim director of the Department of Aerospace Engineering and Engineering Mechanics, I would like to welcome you to our website.

 Our students are part of an exceptionally dynamic group with a record of high achievement that reaches far beyond the walls of the classroom.
 We are proud of our very own Aerospace student, Liberty Shockley, for winning the prestigious 2018 Presidential Leadership Medal of Excellence.This is awarded by the University of Cincinnati to graduating students who "best exemplify scholarship, leadership, character, service and the ideals of the University of Cinicnnati."

 In addition, every year the College of Engineering and Applied Science awards to an exceptional senior the Herman Schneider Medal award.
 We are pleased to announce that our Aerospace studuent Nathaniel Richards was named the winner of the 2018 Herman Schneider Medal.
 In this current academic year, Aerospace students excelled in competitions and gained a number of scholarships and research awards.
-We want to congratulate our very own Aerospace Engineering students, Nathaniel Richards, and Justin Ouwerkerk for being named the College of Engineering and Applied Science Engineer of the Month for April and July 2017.
+The Office of Research and UC’s Department of Aerospace Engineering and Mechanical Engineering are thrilled to announce the creation of a new Space Fellowship at the University of Cincinnati.
+It’s first recipient: Matthew Terry.

 Through co-operative education, our students have great opportunities to extend classroom studies by working with industry on real-world problems.
 Our education efforts are providing high quality engineers that can go directly to business – by the time our students graduate, they hold a distinct advantage over others as they have already worked five semesters implementing practical applications.